helenclx/leilukin-site/src/articles/myarticles/palestine-masterlist.md

 ## Spotlight Crowdfunding Campaigns

 There have been Palestinians who reached out to me on Tumblr to ask for help with sharing their fundraising campaigns, so I am using my platform to share these campaigns.
-These campaigns have been verified by other Palestinians on Tumblr, so I encourage you to help to donate and share.
+These campaigns have been verified by other Palestinians and trusted sources (including ones who are on Tumblr), so I encourage you to help to donate and share.

 * [Help...Save a Pregnant Mother's Life and Support Her Family](https://www.gofundme.com/f/ne9gzx-help-them-to-survive) (verified by [nabulsi](https://www.tumblr.com/nabulsi/751944563232587777) and [90-ghost](https://www.tumblr.com/90-ghost/752304563682476032))
 * [Help Sahar and Her Family to Evacuate Gaza](https://www.gofundme.com/f/help-sahar-and-her-family-to-evacuate-gaza) (verified by [el-shab-hussein](https://www.tumblr.com/el-shab-hussein/749777880017502208/another-fundraiser-i-trust))